shaspitz/arb-bot/README.md

 ## Tests
-Each .js file in ```Tests``` serves a unique purpose, and allowed for (light) test driven development.
+Each .js file in ```Tests``` serves a unique purpose, and allowed for (pseudo) test driven development.
 Note that tests are not super thorough yet, and really only verify that critical functions are generally working in the way we want them to.

 All tests fork the Ethereum network via Alchemy API, specified by a block number in the hardhat configuration file.
 They then execute a JSON RPC to the local hardhat provider to impersonate a specific ethereum account.
 From there, we have a lot of freedom to test arbitrary scenarios.